By Minh Vu and Paul Kehoe

 Prior to the new regulations, much of the Segway™ access litigation involved shopping malls.
 See, e.g., McElroy v.
 Simon Property Group, 2008 WL 4277716 (D. Kan.
 Sept.
 15, 2008) (enjoining mall from prohibiting the use of a Segway™ where an individual agreed to all of a mall’s policies for use of the device, except indemnification).
 Since the DOJ adopted the new regulations, only two courts have actually applied the regulatory factors to specific facts and they both involve a large amusement park.
 The first case, decided in a California trial court and affirmed on appeal, upheld the amusement park’s no-Segway policy because the park had submitted undisputed evidence that Segways™ could not be safely used in the crowded park because of the way they operate.
 In the second case, a federal district court approved a class settlement in which the plaintiffs had agreed to abandon their challenge to the park’s no-Segway policy in exchange for a commitment by the park to provide four-wheeled stand up OPMDs.
 The court based its approval on the fact that the amusement park owner had submitted sufficient expert testimony regarding the dangers of Segways™.
 This evidence caused the court to conclude that the plaintiffs would not have likely prevailed had the issue been litigated.

 The reality is that few businesses have Segway experts on their staff who can conduct analyses to justify any restrictions on OPMD use, and even fewer have the resources or desire to defend their OPMD policies in court.
 Unfortunately, the regulations’ use of a multi-factor test results in uncertainty and litigation.
 Until more courts issue decisions involving scenarios that would justify restrictions, businesses should adopt policies with the fewest possible restrictions on OPMDs after conducting a thoughtful analysis of the regulatory factors as applied to each unique facility.
-Businesses also need to keep in mind that conditions can change depending the time of the day or year and that a policy should take into account these differences.
+Businesses also need to keep in mind that conditions can change depending on the time of the day or year and that a policy should take into account these differences.
 These steps will help minimize the threat of litigation but will not eliminate it.